illegibility: can America write?

 exemption permitting them to keyboard their essays.
 The Educational

-Testing Service — makers of the SAT exam —
+Testing Service — makers of the SAT exam — permits this in various cases if the student

 has a well-documented disability that affects handwriting.